Department of Agriculture

 Securing the future of agriculture by providing world class risk management tools to rural America.

-RMA employs approximately 462 people in offices around the country.
+RMA employs approximately 390 permanent staff in offices around the country.
 The RMA Administrator serves as FCIC’s manager.
 Apart from the Office of the Administrator, the Agency has three program areas:

-- Compliance - Responsible for safeguarding the integrity of the Federal crop insurance program by assessing and investigating program vulnerability, fraud, waste, and abuse; and recommending changes in policies, loss adjustment, and farm-service-related procedures, agreements, and contract services.
+- Compliance is responsible for safeguarding the integrity of the Federal crop insurance program by assessing and investigating program vulnerability, fraud, waste, and abuse; and recommending changes in policies, loss adjustment, and farm-service-related procedures, agreements, and contract services.

 - Federal Crop Insurance Corporation